Final Fantasy Tactics: Music

 During its preplanning phase, the music was going to be in an upbeat style in line with the mainline Final Fantasy series.
 Due to its portrayal of people fighting each other rather than fighting monsters, Matsuno felt upbeat music was wrong.
 The original score was written by Hitoshi Sakimoto and Masaharu Iwata, both veterans of the Ogre Battle series.
 Sakimoto, who was brought on board the project by Matsuno, was advised by both Matsuno and established Final Fantasy composer Nobuo Uematsu not to worry about keeping to the style of the main Final Fantasy series.
 Iwata described the game as a "giant project" to work on, and he received a lot of help from other staff members at Square.
 Several tracks were inspired by the game's storyline and concept art, with some track names being chosen by Sakimoto based on first impressions of relevant characters.
 Sakimoto described his music for the game as "bright and cheerful tunes", carrying themes of hope and love.
 Sakimoto and Iwata worked separately on their own tracks.
-The album was first released on two Compact Discs by DigiCube on June 21, 1997, and was re-released by Square Enix on March 24, 2006.
+The album was first released on two compact discs by DigiCube on June 21, 1997, and was re-released by Square Enix on March 24, 2006.

 Versions and re-releases

 Tactics was first released in Japan on June 20, 1997.
 It came bundled with a demo disc for SaGa Frontier.
-The English localization was partly outsourced, with the other part of translation and localization being handled by Square USA's Michael Baskett.
-Baskett started writing the script in a style close to Old English, but this was beginning to impact the game's understandability and make characters sound alike, so it was toned down in the final script.
-It was released in North America on January 28, 1998, by Sony, which then acted as Square's Western publisher for the platform.
+The English localization was partly outsourced, with the other part of translation and localization being handled by Square Soft's Michael Baskett.
+Baskett started writing the script in an "Olde English style," but this was beginning to impact the game's understandability and made characters sound alike, so it was toned down in the final script.
+It was released in North America on January 28, 1998, by Sony Computer Entertainment America, who, at the time, acted as Square's Western publisher for the platform.
 It was re-released as part of the Square's Millennium Collection.
 This series of games was released only in Japan, and each title is bought with a set of related merchandise.
 Final Fantasy Tactics was sold on June 29, 2000, along with titles such as Saga Frontier, Saga Frontier 2, Brave Fencer Musashi, Front Mission 3, Ehrgeiz and Legend of Mana.

-Four years after its release in 1997 Final Fantasy Tactics was selected as part of the Sony Greatest Hits line of re-releases.
+In 2001, four years after its release, Final Fantasy Tactics was selected as part of the Sony Greatest Hits line of re-releases.
 Final Fantasy Tactics also became part of Ultimate Hits, Square Enix's main budget range available in Japan.